Sitebase/campervan/README.md

 ## Hardware

 ## Power consumption
-If this will be the brain of the van it's a good idea to do some power monitoring of it to get and idea of what it's using.
+If this will be the brain of the van it's a good idea to do some power monitoring of it to get an idea of what it's consuming.

 ## Tips
 * First try to make a test setup of all components instead of trying to install this directly in the van